 Figurine of a brunette female wearing an elaborate pink and black gown.
 The pink, cap-sleeved bodice carrying vertical black stripes, with a triple overlay skirt of black, pink underskirt, and lace trim at bottom.
 The pink belt is complemented by silver chain belt which carries a white lace bustle at the rear.
 The hands are bound within oversize pink muffs and the face is obscured by a pink and white lace hat and lower face-covering which only allows the heavily kohled eyes to be seen.
 Although the bustle and muffs suggest a historical era, the black "leather" appearance of the skirt, silver chain belt and heavily made-up eyes indicate a contemporary period

 A seven piece sculptural group encompassing three "legs" or oblong-high sided cups (no handles) which supports a circular salver with a vertical lip.
 Placed around the lip are three large "buds" or bird-like forms with South African porcupine quill inserts.
 All are low-fired with a wonderful encrusted "lichen" glaze in Kelly green.

-A monumental bottle neck vase, constructed from coil-built processes.
-The vase is square-shouldered with a narrow, flattened neck.
+A monumental torso vase constructed from coil-built processes.
+The vase is square-shouldered with a narrow, flattened, neck.
 The ground is a rich terracotta colour with an orange block on the front and reverse.
 This orange field is elaborated upon with areas of black and yellow abstract, amorphous shapes, upon which a floating red cross appears.
 Much the same as the glazed decoration shifts and flows, the textured surface of the vessel changes and undulates due to the different treatments the artist explored.

 A massive covered jar, raised on five clawed (canine) feet.
 The gray-coloured cylindrical body of the jar ripples in large coils upwards to the shoulders.
 Two snarling dog/beast heads erupt from points on the shoulder, gnawing at bones.
 A small inset lid features a pile of bones cleaned of flesh.